robole/markdown-reference/markdown.md

 To add a title, enclose it in parentheses after the URL.

 	![logo](/images/logo.png "Go to home page")

 ### Shortcut style

 Markdown supports a shortcut style for creating “automatic” links for URLs and email addresses: simply surround the URL or email address with angle brackets.

-Markdown will turn this: `<http://example.com/>` into this HTML: `<a href="http://example.com/">http://example.com/</a>`.
+Markdown will turn this markdown: `<http://example.com/>` into this HTML: `<a href="http://example.com/">http://example.com/</a>`.

 ### Reference style

 Reference-style links are there to improve readability.
+They separate URLs from a paragraph to a different location in the document.

 They are constructed in two parts:

-1. the part you keep inline with your text
+1. the text part you keep inline with your text

    format: `[link text][label]`

-1. the part you store separately somewhere in the file.
+1. the URL part you store separately somewhere in the file.

 	format: `[label]: URL "title"`